Wiki · Concept · Last reviewed June 25, 2026

 Joint-embedding systems face a recurring failure mode: representation collapse.
 If the training objective only rewards making two embeddings similar, the model can cheat by outputting the same embedding for everything.
 That gives high similarity while learning nothing useful.

 This history matters because JEPA sits downstream of a long effort to make self-supervised representation learning work outside language.
 The technical problem is not simply "learn from data without labels."
-It is "learn nontrivial, useful structure without collapsing into shortcuts."
+It is "learn nontrivial, useful structure without collapsing into shortcuts that disappear under deployment."

 World Models and Planning